Appoint Legal Guardian Guide

 Steps for Appointing a Legal Guardian in Texas

+What should you know on how to appoint legal guardian?
 In Texas, appointing a legal guardian requires you to take several key steps.
 First, you must determine whether the proposed ward truly requires a guardian, as guardianship is often a last-resort arrangement.
 The court is less likely to appoint a guardian if an alternative arrangement is possible.

 Next, you need to choose who will serve as the guardian.
 This person should be responsible and capable and have the ward’s best interests at heart.
 Once you’ve identified a suitable guardian, you file a petition with the Texas court.
 This petition explains why the ward needs a guardian and names the person you’ve suggested for the role.
 An experienced attorney can help you with this step by identifying the necessary forms and completing and filing them on your behalf.